jfulponi/istatR/README.md

 # istatR

-R Interface to the Italian National Institute of Statistics (ISTAT) API
+Interface to the Italian National Institute of Statistics ('ISTAT') API

 ## Overview

-`istatR` provides an R interface to the [ISTAT SDMX RESTful API](https://esploradati.istat.it/SDMXWS), allowing users to:
+`istatR` provides an interface to the ['ISTAT' 'SDMX' RESTful API](https://esploradati.istat.it/SDMXWS), allowing users to:

-- Discover all available ISTAT datasets
+- Discover all available 'ISTAT' datasets
 - Search for datasets by keyword
 - Explore dataset structure and dimensions
 - Retrieve statistical data with flexible filtering

-This package is inspired by the Python [istatapi](https://github.com/Attol8/istatapi) package by Jacopo Attolini.
+This package is inspired by the Python ['istatapi'](https://github.com/Attol8/istatapi) package by Jacopo Attolini.

 ## Installation